 Compressed air energy storage has long been used in small scale applications, such as fireless locomotives.
 Two diabatic compressed-air demonstration projects are in use now.
 The project in Huntorf, Germany, has been in operation since 1978.
 It has a power of 321 MW for a storage time of 2 h and an electrical efficiency of 42%.
 The relatively low efficiency is caused by the adiabatic process.
 Compression produces heat during charging, and later decompression causes cooling during discharging.

 In contrast to diabatic systems, adiabatic procedures use thermal storage in addition to the compressed-air reservoir.
 It makes the heat of compression available for decompression.
+The theoretical efficiency of adiabatic storage should be 100% with perfect insulation.
+But in practice, round trip efficiency is expected to be 70%, see Wikipedia.
 At present, there are no large scale adiabatic compressed-air energy storage plants.
-Since 2009, scientists in the joint ADELE project are investigating adiabatic compressed air storage systems and aim for an electrical efficiency of around 70%.

 All power stations consisting of turbines and generators have a huge flywheel mass which stores kinetic rotational energy.
 After switching off the driving force, electricity generation persists only for a few minutes.
 Two common problems of flywheel energy storage are thus: Investment is expensive and the time period for power delivery is limited.
 Flywheel energy storage systems consist of a flywheel supported by rolling-element bearing connected to a motor-generator.
 Early flywheel systems used large steel flywheels, rotating on mechanical bearings.
 More advanced systems with carbon-fiber composite rotors now benefit from a higher tensile strength than steel, and the use of magnetic bearings instead of mechanical bearings reduces friction.